Best Mexican Restaurants Orange County

 Food

 Avila’s El Ranchito’s location in Costa Mesa is known as the Avila’s test kitchen.
 Try one of Maria Elena’s creations, like the Botana de Camarones with wild-caught shrimp cooked in delicious buttery garlic sauce.
-The Botana de Carnitas is also a favorite, featuring a platter of slowly cooked and marinated pork that’s tender and juicy on the inside and crispy on the outside.
+The Botana de Carnitas is a fan favorite, offering a platter of slow-cooked, marinated pork.
+Each bite is tender and juicy inside, yet crispy and flavorful on the outside.
 Build-your-own tacos on fresh handmade tortillas are also popular, and, of course, the famous Avila’s Chicken Soup is a must-try!

 Decor

-The Costa Mesa location is an old school hidden gem on the west side.
-With exquisite hand painted murals, an outdoor patio and a fun bar where the locals hang out, this location stays true to the Avila’s El Ranchito style.
+The Costa Mesa location hides on the west side as a classic old-school gem.
+With exquisite hand painted murals, an outdoor patio and a fun bar where the locals hang out, this location stays true to theirĀ style.

 Price Point

-Avila’s El Ranchito keeps its menu in an affordable range with margaritas priced at $11 and entrees typically hovering around $20.
+Avila’s El Ranchito keeps its menu in an affordable range.
+Enjoy margaritas priced at $11 and entrees typically hovering around $20.
 And Avila’s is not stingy with portions—be prepared to eat your fill.

 Overall Verdict